stephenc01/php_docker_custom/README.md

 # PHP Docker Custom Images Repository

 This repository contains custom Docker images for various PHP versions.
 The images are built and pushed to Docker Hub using GitHub Actions.
+This was created just for ease of use.

 ## Docker Images